 Students should plan to enroll in a total of 30 ECTS (European credits), which is the equivalent of 15 US credits.
 Most University of Helsinki courses are worth 5 ECTS, so the typical student takes 6 courses.
-Some courses require previous studies in the discipline in question.
-Please see the terminology below:
+Some courses require previous studies in their respective discipline.
+Please make note of the terminology below:

 - Basic studies (or “perusopinnot” in Finnish): Bachelor’s level courses, do not usually require previous studies from the student

 - Subject studies or Intermediate studies (or “aineopinnot” in Finnish): Bachelor’s level courses, intermediate level, require some previous studies from the student, mainly for 2nd or 3rd year students of the subject